Satish Nagarajaiah: Career

-Nagarajaiah’s career involves teaching, research, consulting, and service focused on Structural dynamics, Seismic isolation, Structural control, Monitoring, Sparse System Identification, Sensing with Nanomaterials, and Physics Guided Machine Learning.
+Nagarajaiah's career involves teaching, research, consulting, and service focused on Structural dynamics, Seismic isolation, Structural control, Monitoring, Sparse System Identification, Sensing with Nanomaterials, and Physics Guided Machine Learning.

 During and after obtaining his Ph.D. he worked with UB's MCEER researchers and co-authored nine technical reports for the Multidisciplinary Center for Earthquake Engineering Research (MCEER) with Andrei M Reinhorn and Michael Constantinou and other collaborators on three different federal grants.
 He developed the 3-D BASIS class of computer programs for the response-history analysis of seismically isolated buildings while researching through MCEER.
-These programs featured developments that Computers and Structures later adopted to develop the widely-used programs, SAP2000 and ETABS.
+These programs featured developments that Computers and Structures later adopted to develop the widely used programs, SAP2000 and ETABS.

 Nagarajaiah has invented numerous devices and systems to protect structures from damaging vibrations, including those caused by earthquakes.
 These include semiactive and smart systems with variable stiffness and adaptive passive versions of both tuned mass dampers and negative stiffness systems.

 He has also co-invented structural monitoring technologies that include strain-sensing nanomaterials and noncontact, laser-based smart strain-sensing skin.
 He has also developed advanced nonlinear structural dynamic analysis techniques that have been widely used to analyze and design structures, including the United States Court of Appeals for the Ninth Circuit, San Francisco International Airport, Exxon, and Apple Inc. He holds four patents in the field of structural engineering.

 He has served on the American Society of Civil Engineers's Structural Engineering Institute Board of Governors from 2015 to 2019.
-He was the founding chair of the ASCE-Engineering Mechanics Institute (EMI) structural health monitoring committee from 2004-2006.
-He also served as chair of the ASCE SEI structural control and sensing committee from 1998-2002.
+He was the founding chair of the ASCE-Engineering Mechanics Institute (EMI) structural health monitoring committee from 2004 to 2006.
+He also served as chair of the ASCE SEI structural control and sensing committee from 1998 to 2002.